Liven11/Liven11/README.md

 - 👋 Hi, I’m @Liven11
-- 👀 I’m interested in ...Frontend developer
+- 👀 I’m interested in ...Frontend developer and Mobile App developer
-- 🌱 I’m currently learning ...full stack
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...livedangi05@gmail.com

 <!---